binaryn3xus/binaryn3xus.github.io/_pages/about.md

 </style>

 <!-- Your title -->
-## Hi, I'm Joshua Garrison, a Developer 🚀 from the USA.
+## Hi!
+I'm Joshua, a Developer 🚀 from the USA.

 {% assign github = site.author.links | where:"label", "GitHub" | first %}
 {% assign linkedin = site.author.links | where:"label", "LinkedIn" | first %}